Chocolate-coated marshmallow treats: Philippines

 In the Philippines, Fibisco has "Choco Mallows".
 Likely to allow for better shelf life in the tropical climate, its "hard chocolate shell" is actually a soft chocolate covering that does not completely melt at room temperature.

 Southern Europe

 Portugal

 In Portugal, these confections are known as bombocas.
 Sold by different brands, usually the supermarket ones.
 They are sold in three main flavors: meringue (white interior), strawberry (pink) and vanilla (yellow).
-They are being called beijinhos in the last few years.
+They are being called beijinhos, meaning "kisses", in the last few years.

 Latin America

 Argentina

 In Argentina, the confections were first commercialised in the 1970s and known as "Angelito negro" (Little Black Angel) and later, "cremocoa".
 They were manufactured by Terrabusi and are no longer in production, as in the country only the Uruguayan "ricarditos" are available.

 Bolivia

 In Bolivia, Chocolates Condor is the traditional manufacturer of "Beso de Negro" (Negro Kiss).
 The confection is similar to the German Schokoküsse in its use of a sweetened egg white foam filling rather than a marshmallow-based filling.
 There have been attempts to introduce variations in flavor, but the "classic" version remains the most popular.